 The Evidence-Based Reading Intervention Program for Students with Signs of Dyslexia

 Incorporating all eight IDA recommendations into the ELA curriculum can be difficult.
 Fortunately, research has shown that Reading Plus is effective in meeting the needs of students with various reading needs, including those with signs of dyslexia.

 The program is designed to help students establish efficient reading habits that enable them to spend their mental resources on interpreting and appreciating what they read, rather than battling with the mechanics of reading.
 Key components of the program specifically meet the IDA recommendations.

 Additionally, the program helps educators use data to diagnose individual student needs and drive effective literacy instruction for all learners.

-Interested in learning more about how Reading Plus provides effective, IDA-aligned reading instruction for students with signs of dyslexia?
-Follow the link below to download our in-depth brief on the correlations between the IDA’s recommendations and the Reading Plus program.
+Download our in-depth brief on the correlations between the IDA’s recommendations and the Reading Plus program.